Eclipse-SDV-Hackathon-Accenture/HackTheCar_CaffeeDriver/Readme.md

 of accidents on the road.
 We recognize the importance of efficient and effective communication and strive to contribute to the development of a safer transportation system.
-We have chosen to focus on one specific scenario for the SDV Hackathon 2023 challenge due to the limited timeframe.
+We have chosen to focus on one specific scenario for the SDV Hackathon 2023 challenge due to the limited time frame.

 ## Covered scenario